charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 | (Blank)           | 23%     | 44%     | 34%        |
 | Hour of Promise   | 44%     | 68%     | 56%        |

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]], or cast [[Hour of Promise:Hour]], on T3 when the "flex slots" in the above decklist are [[Hour of Promise]].
 All values plus-or-minus 1%.</p>

+- It's good in grindy matchups.
+Jund has tons of removal, so we rarely get to turn a Titan sideways.
+Blue-based decks probably lose if they let it resolve.
+We're pretty good here anyway.
+- It's bad in racing matchups.
+Unlike Breach, it can't kill Storm, Infect, or Bogles on the spot.
+These matchups are awful anyway.

 | Slot 57-60        | T3 Play | T3 Draw | T3 Average |
 |:------------------|:-------:|:-------:|:----------:|